André Weil: Life

+Weil's father was Bernard Weil (1872–1955), a medical doctor from an agnostic Alsatian Jewish background, who moved to Paris after the German annexation of Alsace–Lorraine.
+Weil's mother was Salomea "Selma" Reinherz (1879–1965), who was born into a Jewish family in Rostov-on-Don and raised in Belgium.
+According to Osmo Pekonen, "the family name Weil came to be when many Levis in the Napoleonic era changed their names this way, by anagram."

-André Weil was born in Paris to agnostic Alsatian Jewish parents who had fled the annexation of Alsace-Lorraine by the German Empire after the Franco-Prussian War in 1870–71.
-Simone Weil, who would later become a famous philosopher, was Weil's younger sister and only sibling.
-He studied in Paris, Rome and Göttingen and received his doctorate in 1928.
-While in Germany, Weil befriended Carl Ludwig Siegel.
+Weil was born in his parents' apartment in Paris on 6 May 1906.
+His younger sister and only sibling, Simone Weil, would later become a famous philosopher.
+The family was fairly affluent, and the children were raised in an attentive, supportive atmosphere.

+Weil studied in Paris, Rome, and Göttingen and received his doctorate in 1928.
+While in Germany, he befriended Carl Ludwig Siegel.
 Starting in 1930, he spent two academic years at Aligarh Muslim University in India.
-Aside from mathematics, Weil held lifelong interests in classical Greek and Latin literature, Hinduism and Sanskrit literature: he had taught himself Sanskrit in 1920 at age 14.
+Aside from mathematics, Weil held lifelong interests in classical Greek and Latin literature, Hinduism, and Sanskrit literature: he had taught himself Sanskrit in 1920 at age 14.
 After teaching for one year at Aix-Marseille University, he taught for six years at University of Strasbourg.
 He married Éveline de Possel (née Éveline Gillet) in 1937.